ishikaze/projectVizo/README.md

-its a visualizer
+its a visualizer...
-\ni have plans for it
+i have plans for it